-There are some some steep inclines in places and and there are many steps in the final section.
+There are some steep inclines in places and there are many steps in the final section.
 But it is a mainly paved path through some really pretty forest sections.

 It took us around 1 hour and 15 minutes to reach the summit.
 And one of the greatest viewpoints in Barcelona.